 The following links provide information about the sections that would be expected to be contained in the PhD Proposal and a number of useful books on this topic.
 The proposal does not need to be a final one but should give a clear outline of the research you wish to conduct.
 It could be worked on with a potential supervisor if it is considered sufficiently thought out to progress it and if a member of staff, with expertise in that area, currently has the capacity to support another student.

 Admission to a research degree

 Admission to a research degree is at the discretion of the potential Supervisor and the Head of School, and is based on the research proposal from the applicant following discussion with the member of staff whose academic area of interest is most appropriate.
 Application is competitive and the number of places offered will be based on staff resources.
-Candidates should have obtained an honours primary degree (Second-class, grade 1 minimum), and for the PhD, would often already hold a Master’s degree in Health Promotion or a related area.

 The Structured PhD Programme allows students to take specific modules in order to gather transferable skills that should assist your research and employment potential.
 Our Discipline does not offer a full-time taught PhD Programme.
 Typically, students either register for the research degree on a full-time basis (PAC code: GYP05) and thus work exclusively on their research for a period of at least three years, but more usually four years; or register part-time (PAC code: GYP39) and work while completing the research, which would take at least 4-6 years.

 Guidelines for postgraduate research degrees University guidelines: http://www.nuigalway.ie/graduate-studies/currentstudents/guidelines-regulations-forms College of Medicine Nursing and Health Sciences guidelines: http://www.nuigalway.ie/colleges/mnhs/Research/Policy_and_Procedures/policyprocedure.html